stefanzweifel/php-changelog-updater/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/wnx/changelog-updater.svg?style=flat-square)](https://packagist.org/packages/wnx/changelog-updater)

-Want to automate the process of updating your Changelog withs GitHub Actions?
+Want to automate the process of updating your Changelog with GitHub Actions?
 Checkout the [stefanzweifel/changelog-updater-action](https://github.com/stefanzweifel/changelog-updater-action) which does exactly that.

 ## Installation